SD Corn Growers Association

 Ellens joined the Corn Growers Association board in 2019.
 A graduate of Rutland High School and South Dakota State University, he serves on the ag committee of the Greater Madison Area Chamber of Commerce and is active with the Prairie Historical Society of Prairie Village at Madison.
 In his spare time, he likes to camp with his family, restore antique tractors with his dad and cheer on the SDSU Jackrabbits.

-He and his wife, Karli, have three daughters: Juliet, Luella and Sophie.
+He and his wife, Karli, have four daughters: Juliet, Luella, Sophie & Willa.